tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/产品动态/产品功能动态_intl_en.md

 <tbody>
 <tr>
 <td>The <B>grouping and collapsing</B> feature is added</td>
-<td>The "<B>grouping and collapsing</B>" feature is added to control whether the notification is collapsed in the notification center and its collapsing methods</td>
+<td>The <B>grouping and collapsing</B> feature is added to control whether the notification is collapsed in the notification center and its collapsing methods</td>
 <td>August 11, 2020</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1024/37807">Message Collapsing</a></td>
 </tr>